 A friend of mine just gave birth to a beautiful little girl.
 The beautiful bundle was her fourth child and to give her a break I made my Lasagna and took it over for her and her family for dinner.
-I also made these little devil’s for dessert.
+I also made these little devils for dessert.
 I loved topping the decadent, moist cakes with this feminine pink frosting in honor of the new beauty.
-I mean what girl wouldn’t love pink icing, big sister Gigi loved it, while I was getting a chance to hold the sweet baby, I watched as Gigi efficiently licked all the icing off the cupcake, with surprising speed I must say!
-You gotta love a 3 year old.
+I mean what girl wouldn’t love pink icing, big sister Gigi loved it, while I was getting a chance to hold the sweet baby, I watched as Gigi efficiently licked all the icing off the cupcake, with a surprising speed I must say!
+You gotta love a 3-year-old.
 She wasn’t interested in the cake only eating the fluffy pink frosting.

 Ingredients for Cupcakes:

 - 3 cups all-purpose flour

 - 1 teaspoon baking soda

 - 1 teaspoon baking powder

 - 4 large eggs, room temperature